Security & Emergency Management

 Child ID App

-The FBI has released a new version if its Child ID App, which provides parents with an easy way to electronically store their children's pictures and vital information to have on hand in case their kids go missing.
+The FBI has released its Child ID App, which provides parents with an easy way to electronically store their children's pictures and vital information to have on hand in case their kids go missing.
 The information is stored only on your device - not with your mobile provider or the FBI.
 The Child ID App also includes tips on keeping children safe as well as specific guidance on w hat to do in those first few crucial hours after a child missing.
 For more information and to download: